ThinkPad E series

-The ThinkPad E Series (formerly ThinkPad Edge) is a notebook computer series introduced in 2010 by Lenovo.
-It is marketed to small and medium-sized businesses.
+The ThinkPad E Series (formerly ThinkPad Edge) is a notebook computer series produced since 2010 by Lenovo.
+It is the most affordable sibling in the ThinkPad family and is aimed at small business users as well as education markets.

 Launch and reviews

 The Edge series of ThinkPad computers was introduced at the 2010 International CES in Las Vegas and became available for sale in April of the same year.
+It was initially marketed to small and medium-sized businesses.

-For the Thinkpad Edge 13, a review on the Engadget web site said that even though, "it may not carry the premium features of [Lenovo Thinkpad] X301..., but for a budget ultraportable... [there is] little to complain about."
+For the ThinkPad Edge 13, a review on Engadget said that even though, "it may not carry the premium features of [Lenovo Thinkpad] X301..., but for a budget ultraportable... [there is] little to complain about."
 Engadget also tested the battery life of the Edge 13 and discovered that "Lenovo's battery life prediction of seven hours is pretty on the mark."
 The Edge 13's battery lasted 5 hours and 12 minutes.

-Laptop Magazine reviewed the Thinkpad Edge 14 and found it was "the most compelling 14-inch small business notebook on the market today."
+Laptop Magazine reviewed the ThinkPad Edge 14 and found it was "the most compelling 14-inch small business notebook on the market today."

-NotebookReview reviewed the Thinkpad Edge 15 and said that its "build quality seems to be a step down from the 13 and 14 inch."
+NotebookReview reviewed the ThinkPad Edge 15 and said that its "build quality seems to be a step down from the 13 and 14 inch."
 The website also mentioned that the Edge series in general "feels under built...[and] the Edge 15 fares much worse".

 Reviews of the E220s and E420s were more positive, citing better build quality than other models in the Edge line.